hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 but this possibility is disregarded by empirical sci and does not affect its methods
 - -> Sci method presupposes the immutability of natural processes
 - It would be a mistake to assert that natural regularities do not change
-- -> It is part of our def of natural laws if we postulate that they are to be invariant with respect to space and time;
+- -> It is part of our def of natural laws that they are:
+  - Invariant with respect to space and time
-and also if we postulate that they are to have no exceptions
+  - To have no exceptions
 - -> The possibility of falsifying a corroborated law is by no means without significance from a methodological point of view
 - Failure of inductive method in solving the issue: have to choose between infinite regress and apriorism
 #### The probability of a hypothesis and the probability of events: criticism of probability logic